hsmtknj/machine-learning/README.md

 ## data_analysis directory

-This directory has source code which is related to ways to analyse data or something.
+This directory has source codes for analysis.

 ## About License